Hanif Ramay: Islamic socialism and founding of Pakistan Peoples Party

+Provincial assembly and Chief Ministership of Punjab

 Hanif Ramay was elected member provincial assembly on PPP ticket in 1970.
 He was Punjab finance minister from 1972 to 1973, Punjab governor from February 1973 to March 1974 and was appointed chief minister of Punjab from 15 March 1974 to 15 July 1975.
 Later on, he developed differences with Zulfikar Ali Bhutto and thus was forced to resign form his position, and later imprisoned as a result of a malicious prosecution.
 During the same time frame he founded the left-wing newspaper Masawaat.

 Exile to United States

 In a self-imposed exile to evade prosecution from the military dictatorship, Hanif left for the U.S., in the late 1970s.
 Hanif Ramay was associated with the University of California, Berkeley in Northern California from 1980 to 1983.
 After the demise of his first wife (Ms. Shaheen), he married an American woman in 1992, then Joyce Murad, a widow of his close friend, and lived with her in Fort Myers, Florida (USA) for several years.
 Hanif was the author of many best selling Urdu and English books in Pakistan and abroad, the most famous book he ever wrote was titled Punjab ka Muqadma (Punjab's Trial).